 What is psychosis?

-The word psychosis is used to describe conditions that affect the mind, where there has been some loss of contact with reality.
-When someone becomes ill in this way, it is called a psychotic episode.
-During a period of psychosis, a person’s thoughts and perceptions are disturbed, and the individual may have difficulty understanding what is real and what is not.
+Psychosis refers to a collection of symptoms that affect the mind, where there has been some loss of contact with reality.
+During an episode of psychosis, a person’s thoughts and perceptions are disrupted and they may have difficulty recognizing what is real and what is not.